hiiruki/hiiruki.dev/README.md

 > Main hosting is on Cloudflare and Netlify is used as a backup hosting.
 The website is served over HTTPS and has a valid SSL certificate.
 I moved from Netlify to Cloudflare because of the better performance and security features and most of my domains are already on Cloudflare.
 Netlify is still used as a backup hosting.

 > [!NOTE]
 > The supported Hugo versions are [0.118.2](https://github.com/gohugoio/hugo/releases/tag/v0.118.2) to [0.119.0](https://github.com/gohugoio/hugo/releases/tag/v0.119.0); versions newer than v0.119.0 will likely break the date format.
+For the version under v0.118.2, some version still works but it's not recommended to use it.

 ![light mode](.github/images/light_mode.webp#center "Light mode")
 ![dark mode](.github/images/dark_mode.webp#center "Dark mode")